Component 3: Regional Demonstration of Full Nitrogen Approach

 Transition economies with excess reactive nitrogen (East Europe).

-In addition, at least one regional demonstration is planned without specific funding from GEF to cover a fourth condition:
+In addition, two regional demonstration without specific funding from GEF to cover a fourth condition:

 For more information on the regional demonstration areas, please click here.